Phil Kessel claps back at Leafs media after winning third Stanley Cup | Offside

 — Mike Stephens (@mikeystephens81) June 14, 2023

 Leafs fans may remember Kessel’s tenure in Toronto as a dark time for the team.
-And while they only saw the playoffs once while he was there, his individual numbers were not bad.
+And while he only saw the playoffs once while he was there, his individual numbers were not bad.

 Over his six seasons with the Leafs, Kessel had 181 goals and 213 assists in 446 games, including four seasons over 30 goals.
 Since 2000, just two Leafs — Mats Sundin and Auston Matthews — have put up a higher goal total than the American winger.